 Your surgeon will talk to you about the different options for breast reconstruction before your operation.

-You may have it at the same time as the operation to remove the breast (immediate reconstruction), or at a later date (delayed reconstruction).
+You might have it at the same time as the operation to remove the breast (immediate reconstruction), or sometime later (delayed reconstruction).

 Removing the lymph nodes